cl-roberts/.lua-filters/README.md

 )
 ```

-4. Document what the filter in the `README.md` file, then illustrate a use case with an `example.qmd`.
+4. Document what the filter does in the `README.md` file, then illustrate a use case with an `example.qmd`.
 5. Push subdirectory to `clroberts-adfg/lua-filters`

-### Where can I learn more
+### Where can I learn more?

 Generally speaking, Pandoc's Lua documentation is much more
 helpful than Lua's own help files.
 This is because Pandoc's